| | |

 | | | |

-More Information
+Additional Information

+View our guide to where to stay in Prague, weather at Easter, recommended clothing, and more: Prague Easter Markets.
 For an introduction to Prague, view our Welcome to Prague guide.
-For practical information, including advice on currency exchange, view Prague tourist information.
-For travel information: Travel around Prague by public transport and Travel to Prague.
+For practical information, including tips on currency exchange, view Prague tourist information.
+For travel information, read Getting around Prague by public transport and Travel to Prague.
 For an easy way to visit Prague, the Prague Package includes a hotel, Prague airport transfers, sightseeing and entertainment. |

 | |